NLnetLabs/routinator/doc/manual/source/prometheus-metrics.rst

    The amount of seconds since last cache reset by a client address.

 ``routinator_rtr_client_reset_queries``
-   The number of of reset queries by a client address.
+   The number of reset queries by a client address.

 ``routinator_rtr_client_serial_queries``
    The number of of serial queries by a client address.